newville/wxmplot/_sources/other.rst.txt

 ==========================================================
-Speciality WXMPLOT displays
+Speciality wxmplot displays
 ==========================================================

 There are a few custom classes for speciality plots included in wxmplot.
 Since these build on the :class:`PlotPanel` and :class:`ImagePanel` clases, these are described briefly here and an example shown for each.

 MultiPlotFrame